openjdk/guide/src/index.md

 ### 4. Create a tracking issue in JBS

 Many OpenJDK projects require a tracking issue to be filed in the [JDK Bug System (JBS)](https://bugs.openjdk.java.net/) before a change can be pushed.
 This is the case for instance for the JDK and the JDK-Updates projects.
-In order to get write access to JBS you need to be an [Author](https://openjdk.java.net/bylaws#author) in an OpenJDK project (see below).
-For your first changes, ask your sponsor to help you create the issue.
+In order to get write access to JBS you need to be an [Author](https://openjdk.java.net/bylaws#author) in an OpenJDK project (see [Becoming an Author](#becoming-an-author)).
+For your first changes, ask your sponsor to help you create the issue or file the bug through the [Bug Report Tool](https://bugreport.java.com/).

 ### 5. Get acquainted with local process